The Brownian transport map

-\end{theorem} Theorem \ref{thm:SteinIntro} provides central limit theorems in regimes where previous techniques may fail.
-For example, if $\chi$ has a quadratic growth then $q$ can have super-exponential tails, so it cannot satisfy a Poincar\'e inequality, and hence the results of \cite{courtade2019existence} do not apply.
-In contrast, in such a setting, Theorem \ref{thm:SteinIntro} provides results which are comparable, up to the Sobolev norm of $\chi$ and $o_d(1)$, to the ones obtained for log-concave measures, \cite{courtade2019existence, fathi2019stein}.
+for some universal constant $a>0$. \end{corollary} Corollary \ref{cor:CLTIntro} allows to significantly relax the regularity assumptions of the above mentioned works, while still maintaining a nearly optimal rate of convergence.
+For example, if $\chi$ has a quadratic growth then $q$ can have super-exponential tails, so it cannot satisfy a Poincar\'e inequality.
+In contrast, in such a setting, Corollary \ref{cor:CLTIntro} provides results which are comparable, up to the Sobolev norm of $\chi$ and $\log d$ terms, to the ones obtained for log-concave measures \cite{courtade2019existence, fathi2019stein}.
 Another appealing feature is the ability to treat singular measures when $k> d$.
 A particular case of interest is $\chi(x) := x^{\otimes m}$ for some positive integer $m$.
-Since $\EE_p[|\nabla\chi|_{\text{op}}^8]$ is finite, for every isotropic log-concave measure $p$, we get a central limit theorem for sums of i.i.d. tensor powers.
-Proving such a result, when $p$ is log-concave, was a question posed in \cite[section 3]{Mikulincer} where it was also suggested that finding an appropriate transport map could prove useful.
-Using our construction, Theorem \ref{thm:SteinIntro} resolves this question.
+Even though $q$ may be heavy-tailed in this case, since $\EE_p[|\nabla\chi|_{\text{op}}^8]$ is finite when $p$ is log-concave we get a central limit theorem for sums of i.i.d. tensor powers.
+Proving such a result was a question posed in \cite[section 3]{Mikulincer} where it was also suggested that finding an appropriate transport map could prove useful.
+Using our construction, Corollary \ref{cor:CLTIntro} resolves this question.